Joecstarr/thesis/sections/preliminaries/foundations_of_knots/kauf_bkt.md

 @fig-knot_def-r3.
 On the right is an application of the type II move on the under strand.
 ```
-Similarly, the anti-clockwise smoothing from @eq-kbkt-t3-2 we execute a type II
+Similarly, the anti-clockwise smoothing from equation @eq-kbkt-t3-2 we execute a type II
 move to obtain @fig-inv-t3-cc.

 ```{figure} ../../media/kauf_bkt/type3/2a_color.svg